cazyw/coding-adventures/README.md

 # Coding Adventures

+**THIS PROJECT IS NO LONGER BEING MAINTAINED AND HAS BEEN REMOVED FROM HEROKU**

 This repo is for a wordpress blog about coding located here - [https://coding-adventures.herokuapp.com](https://coding-adventures.herokuapp.com).
 I'll be writing about my journey in coding, useful tools, events and how-tos.
 As I'm using the free sandbox tier on Heroku, the page takes a while to initially spin up.

 It'll also be my first foray into using Wordpress.